 Vinegar, which is a main cleaning ingredient in Windex Multi-Surface with Vinegar, can dull and etch your granite countertops.
+Cleaning granite countertops with vinegar is likely to do more harm than good.
 In addition, Windex products and all-purpose cleaners are generally not safe for granite countertops.

 While there is a long list of other troublesome granite cleaners, these are some of the most popular products used to clean granite that can have a negative impact on the life of your countertops.

 So, what is best to clean granite countertops with?
 Instead of using harsh chemicals and improper cleaners, opt for a trusted granite cleaning brand: Rock Doctor.
 Rock Doctor makes a variety of granite care products, including a cleaner and sealer.

 Rock Doctor’s Granite & Quartz Cleaner can help you keep your granite countertops clean without causing any damage to the sealer or stone.
 This granite cleaner is non-abrasive and leaves behind a light clean, fresh scent.
 Since it was made specifically for cleaning granite and other stone countertops, it is effective at removing dirt and stains from your granite countertops without stripping off the sealer.
 Consider using a granite cleaner on your countertops at least once a week.

 In addition to granite cleaner, Rock Doctor also makes a Granite & Stone Sealer that you can use to put a protective coating on your stone countertops.
 This coating bonds with the stone to prevent damage from moisture and stains.
 As a water-based sealer, the Rock Doctor Granite & Stone Sealer won’t cause any damage to the surface of your granite countertops.
 Rock Doctor recommends that you use a sealer on your countertops every 12 to 18 months.